These are videos I made to celebrate various school anniversaries of SKH Lam Woo Memorial Secondary School.

 The video was an interesting project to work on because it gave me some insight into some of the changes that had taken place in Hong Kong since the 1970s.
 When editing the sports part, I used a lot of long shots (in terms of both distance and time) because the backgrounds were interesting.
 The community sports stadiums had dirt running tracks that seemed to be nestled up against tenement buildings.
 Some of the images feature what looks like a time-keeping van from the Omega watch company.
 Nowadays even the most basic stadiums have artificial tracks and automated time-keeping systems, and a lot of the tenement buildings seen in the photos have long since been torn down.

 It was also interesting to see how the school rules have become more controlling over the years.
 Nowadays, male students must keep their hair short, female students with shoulder-length hair or longer must tie it up and dresses must be below-the-knee (the teachers in the discipline section at our school our kept very busy monitoring uniforms and punishing offenders).
-In the photos from the 70s, in contrast, a lot of the boys have long hair, few girls have tied up their hair and the skirts are way above the knee.
+In the photos from the 70s, in contrast, a lot of the boys have long hair, few girls have tied up their hair and the skirts are sometimes way above the knee.

-People in Hong Kong in the seventies were also a lot more tanned!
+Teenagers in Hong Kong in the seventies were also a lot more tanned!
 When I was retouching the photos, I was always thinking “”Why are the people so dark?
 Are my settings for brightness, exposure or levels wrong?”
 I eventually came to the conclusion that most students just had darker complexions back them.
 The seventies would have been before before PCs, widespread use of air-conditioning and shopping malls in every district.
 There weren’t so many reasons to stay indoors, so my theory is that students were just outside more often.
 As well, in the last couple of decades the cosmetics industry in Asia has been focusing a lot more on skin-whitening products, emphasizing an existing cultural bias towards fair complexions.

 It was fun to remember the 70s fashions.
-I’ve always been unfashionable, so I never got into any trends when I was growing up during the seventies, but it was interesting to see all those staples of 70s fashion—bell-bottoms (even the school uniform trousers were flared), long and wide collars and boldy patterned jackets.
+I’ve always been unfashionable, so I never got into any trends when I was growing up during the seventies, but it was interesting to see all those staples of 70s fashion—bell-bottoms (even the school uniform trousers were flared), long and wide collars and boldly patterned jackets.
 There were also a couple of fashion trends that I don’t remember or that were unique to Hong Kong; I don’t recall eye-glasses being so big or white turtlenecks being so popular.

 Here is a shorter video showing just the fashions: